lab1092/blender-manual_ja/manual/game_engine/logic/actuators/scene.rst

    Scene actuator

-The :guilabel:`Scene` actuator manages the scenes in your .blend file, these can be used as levels or for UI and background.
+The *Scene* actuator manages the scenes in your .blend file, these can be used as levels or for UI and background.